+-

 Purpose: The purpose of this appropriation is to assist local school systems with developing and funding agricultural education programs, and to provide afterschool and summer educational and leadership opportunities for students.

-Increase one-time funding for agricultural improvements and facilities.
+Recomm ended Change:

+1. No change. \$0

+Total Change \$0

-Business and Finance Administration
+Busines s and Finance Administration

-Purpose: The purpose of this appropriation is to provide administrative support for business, finance, facilities, and pupil transportation.
+• The purpose of this appropriation is to provide administrative support for business, finance, facilities, and pupil transportation.

+Recomm ended Change:

-1 No change. \$0
+1. No change. \$0

-\$0 Total Change
+Total Change \$0

-Central Office
+Central C Office

-Purpose: The purpose of this appropriation is to provide administrative support to the State Board of Education, Departmental programs, and local school systems.
+The purpose of this appropriation is to provide administrative support to the State Board of Education, Departmental programs, and local school systems.

-Increase one-time funds for adaptive sports programs. \$300,000
+ended Change:

+1. No change. \$0

+Total Change \$0

-Charter Schools
+Charter S Schools

-Purpose: The purpose of this appropriation is to authorize charter systems and completion schools, and to provide funds for competitive grants for planning, implementation, facilities, and operations of charter systems and locally authorized charter schools.
+· The purpose of this appropriation is to authorize charter systems and completion schools, and to provide funds for competitive grants for planning, implementation, facilities, and operations of charter systems and locally authorized charter schools.

+Recomm ended Change:

-Transfer funds from the Charter Schools program to the State Charter School Commission pursuant to HB (\$265,501)318 (2024 Session).
+1. Transfer funds to State Charter School Commission pursuant to HB 318 (2024 Session). (\$265,501)

-Reflect a change in the program purpose statement pursuant to HB 318 (2024 Session).
+2. Reflect a change in the program purpose statement pursuant to HB 318 (2024 Session).
+Yes

-(\$265,501) Total Change
+Total Change (\$265,501)

-Communities in Schools
+Commur ities in Schools

 Purpose: The purpose of this appropriation is to support Performance Learning Centers and maintain a network of local affiliate organizations across the state, and to partner with other state and national organizations to support student success in school and beyond.

+Recomm ended Change:

+1. No change. \$0

+Total Change \$0

-Curriculum Development
+Curriculu um Development

+Purpose: The purpose of this appropriation is to develop a statewide, standards-based curriculum to guide instruction

-Purpose: The purpose of this appropriation is to develop a statewide, standards-based curriculum to quide instruction and assessment, and to provide training and instructional resources to teachers for implementing this curriculum
+Purpose: The purpose of this appropriation is to develop a statewide, standards-based curriculum to guide instruction and assessment, and to provide training and instructional resources to teachers for implementing this